napolux/1000ideas/ideas/videogame_meetup_platform/README.md

 * Legal involvements for underage players.
 Bad things can happen
 * Hard to scale
 * Streaming is really cool these days, can we challenge it?
-* Of course it's location based, so can't really work in small communities or isolated environments.
+* Of course it's location based, so can't really work in small communities or isolated environments

 ### Notice